 Freddie Mercury resembling

-a Shakespearean actor:
+a Shakespearean dramatic actor:

 Lyrics, literature and